October 25, 2025

 The Holland Society’s 135th Dinner Dance

-Save the Date!
-The Board of Trustees and the administration of The Holland Society of New York are pleased to announce the 135th edition of the much-beloved Holland Society Annual Dinner Dance and welcome you to join us!
+The Holland Society of New York welcomes you to join us for the 135th edition of the much-beloved Holland Society Annual Dinner Dance!
 The Dinner Dance will be held on Saturday October 25th at the Lotos Club in New York City.
 Music by the Peter Duchin Orchestra.

 135th Dinner Dance Information